remy-abergel/pyepri/README.md

 # must install the [doc] optional dependencies of the package, #
 # compilation instructions are provided next                   #
 ################################################################
-pip install -e ".[doc]"
-make -C docs html
-firefox docs/_build/html/index.html # open the built documentation
-                                    # (you can replace firefox by
-									# any other browser)
+pip install -e ".[doc]" # install optional dependencies make -C docs html # build the documentation in html format firefox docs/_build/html/index.html # open the built documentation you can replace firefox by any other browser)
 ```

 Because this installation was done in *editable* mode (thanks to the